The program information below is valid for the fall 2019 term (September 1, 2019 - December 31, 2019).

 - Graduate Academic Integrity Module (Graduate AIM)

-- Students without a master's degree and entering the PhD with only a bachelor's degree, will be required to take 8 one-term courses with an overall average of at least 70%; these courses must include STAT 850 Estimation and Hypothesis Testing and STAT 901 Theory of Probability and 3 900-level ACTSC courses.
+- Students without a master's degree and entering the PhD with only a bachelor's degree, will be required to take 9 one-term courses with an overall average of at least 75%; these courses must include ACTSC 900 PhD Research Skills, 3 breadth requirement courses from the Category table below and 5 graduate-level STAT or ACTSC courses.
+3 of the required 9 courses should be 900-level courses and 3 of the courses should have an ACTSC subject code.

 - Link(s) to courses